Business, consulting and management jobs

 Hotel manager

-In this management position you'll be responsible for the day-to-day management of a hotel and its staff, as well as holding commercial accountability for budgeting and financial management.
-You'll plan, organise and direct hotel services, including front-of-house, food and beverage operations and housekeeping.
-In larger hotels you'll often have a specific remit, such as guest services, accounting or marketing.
+In this management position, you'll be responsible for the day-to-day running of a hotel and its staff and holding commercial accountability for budgeting and financial management.

 Internal auditor

-Working in the public sector, for private companies or accountancy firms, you'll provide an independent guarantee that an organisation's risk management, governance and control processes are operating effectively.
+Working in the public sector, for private companies or accountancy firms, you'll provide an independent guarantee that an organisation's risk management, governance, and control processes are operating effectively.

-While open to all graduates, a degree, HND or foundation degree in accounting and finance, economics or IT may be beneficial.
+While open to all graduates, a degree, HND, or foundation degree in accounting and finance, economics, or IT may be beneficial.

 Discover how to become an internal auditor.